Have a Conversation and a Cocktail at These Atlanta Lounges

 Part of the appeal of this Buckhead bar is in its secrecy.
 To enter one must dial a certain number in the phone booth that holds the entrance to the bar.
 Reminiscent of a speakeasy the cocktails are strong and well-crafted.
 There's an excellent bourbon list with lots of comfy couches that encourage lingering.
 However, it is one large room, so don't expect any privacy to get cozy with anyone.
 It is a good choice to take out of town guests.
 There is heavy cigar smoking allowed here.
 If you don't like it, this may not be the place for you. ((404) 869-1132)

 Live jazz is a truly American genre and gets its due respect at this cozy lounge, located next to the Fox Theatre.
-Around for many years, they could simply be content with average service based on a steady stream of traffic from the Fox, but they have superb service and musical acts.
 The venue regularly books top performers and also grants new talents the opportunity to test their wings.
-Fans can't say enough about the intimate venue, where music is top-notch and patrons are graciously attentive.
-Boosting the night's pleasure are terrific cocktails and wines, premium cigars, and an elegant, light menu of desserts, coffees, appetizers, and Asian-styled dishes.
+Fans can't say enough about the intimate venue, where music is top-notch and service is spot-on.
+Jazz artists are typically booked Tuesday through Saturday each week.
+We suggest going even if you've never heard of the artists.
+You're bound the have a good time.
+Boosting the night's pleasure are terrific cocktails and wines, premium cigars, and an elegant, light menu of desserts, coffees, appetizers and Asian-styled dishes.
 (404-876-3030)

 High-ceilinged and open, this lounge stays busy constantly, packed with attractive, young professionals who come to meet and greet.
 Weekends are especially crowded, although the place has a more comfortable capacity during the week.
 And if you can make it to the patio, you'll enjoy the chance for a breath of fresh air and a little more elbowroom.
 Drinks are well prepared, especially the signature cosmopolitan, and a selection of appetizers (including calamari, shrimp, hummus, and eggrolls) provides added energy.
 Depending on the night, the lounge offers live music or DJ-spun tunes.
 Plus, Friday happy hour is a great way to kick off the weekend.
 (404-873-6189)